olebole/irafdoc/doc/onedspec.skytweak.rst

   <dt><b>ignoreaps = no</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='ignoreaps' Line='ignoreaps = no' -->
   <dd>Ignore aperture numbers between the input spectra and the calibration
   spectra?
-If <tt>"no"</tt> then the calibration image must contain a spectrum with the same aperture number as each spectrum in the input image.
+If <span style="font-family: monospace;">"no"</span> then the calibration image must contain a spectrum with the same aperture number as each spectrum in the input image.
   Otherwise the first spectrum in the calibration image will be used for all spectra in the input image.